What Commercial Auto Insurance Is Required in Nebraska?

 Nebraska Commercial Auto Insurance Enforcement and Penalties

-Nebraska verifies commercial auto insurance through traffic stops, registration audits, roadside inspections by the State Patrol and an electronic database that flags coverage lapses automatically.
-Omaha and Lincoln police departments run their own commercial vehicle enforcement as well.
+Nebraska verifies commercial auto insurance through traffic stops, registration audits and State Patrol roadside inspections.
+An electronic database flags coverage lapses automatically.
+Omaha and Lincoln police departments also run independent commercial vehicle enforcement.
 Operating without insurance is a Class II misdemeanor under Neb.
-Rev. Stat. § 60-3,167, and even a gap of a few days between renewals can trigger a suspension notice.
+Rev. Stat. § 60-3,167.
+A gap of even a few days between renewals can trigger a suspension notice.

 Criminal charge